 It is normal for men to have some DHT in our bodies, but the increase in prostate problems and early-onset male pattern baldness in recent decades, would seem to suggest our modern lifestyles and diets are producing too much of it.
 Environmental xenoestrogens are also another possible cause.

 Regardless, most men would be likely to both feel better and have less health problems, like enlarged prostates and thinning hair, if less of their natural testosterone was converting to dihydrotestosterone.

 The phytosterol beta-sitosterol has been shown to block the conversion of testosterone to dihydrotestosterone in our bodies.
 It does this by inhibiting the enzyme 5-alpha-reductase that is responsible for converting testosterone to DHT.

-In this Hungarian study of 60 patients with stage I and stage II benign prostatic hyperplasia, subjects were treated with a daily dose of pumpkin seed oil and more than 80% experienced improvement in BPH symptoms with no reported side effects.
+In this Hungarian study of patients with stage I and stage II benign prostatic hyperplasia, subjects were treated with a daily dose of pumpkin seed oil and more than 80% experienced improvement in BPH symptoms with no reported side effects.

-Pumpkin Seed Oil and Delta-7-Sterine
+Pumpkin Seed Oil and Delta-7-Sterol

-Delta-7-sterine has not been studied in the same way as beta-sitosterol, but the anecdotal evidence points to the effectiveness of pumpkin seed oil as a DHT blocker.
+Delta-7-sterol has not been studied in the same way as beta-sitosterol, but the anecdotal evidence points to the effectiveness of pumpkin seed oil as a DHT blocker.

 There are many more pumpkin seed oil health benefits for both men and women.
-With the widespread and increasing prevalence of both hair loss and prostate problems though, it may be a particularly valuable preventative addition to the male diet, especially for older men.
+With the widespread and increasing prevalence of both hair loss and prostate problems though, it would be a particularly valuable preventative addition to the male diet, especially for older men.

-Photo credit with thanks: icrontic
+Photo 1 credit with thanks: icrontic